Basing Wargame Miniatures

 Static grass is planted using the specifically designed applicator bottle from NOCH.
 For best results, the bottle should be half-full with static grass.
 Apply irregular patches of white glue to the base, place the base into a shoebox and spray gras onto the base from a height of 15 cm.
 Squeezing the plastic bottle repeatedly will eject small amounts of statically charged grass until the base is covered with a layer of approximately 5 mm of the grass material.
 Pick up the base, knock your finger against the bottom of it to make the grass settle into the glue, then shake off excess grass into the shoebox, to be used again later.
 Now comes the most important step of the process:

 Blowing across the base lightly and from all directions, will make the static grass stand up like real grass.
 If this is not done, or the grass was not sprayed on with the plastic applicator bottle, the grass will not stand up.
 Patches of grass will lump together, sink into the glue, and take on the appearance of cut grass in a lawnmower.
 The glue will shine through the layer of grass and the base will be ruined.
 Do not use static grass unless you intend to apply it correctly.
-An alternative may be to cut patches of grass from model railroad mats, but they are nearly impossible to apply, particularly between the deployed figures.
+An alternative may be to cut patches of grass from model railway mats, but they are nearly impossible to apply, particularly between the deployed figures.